InigoAllende/rest_api_sample/README.md

 Sample rest api project using flask for the api and sqlite to store the data.

+## Environments setup

+please install `docker` and `docker-compose`.

 ## How to run
-You will need poetry to install the dependencies
-    `brew install poetry`
-After that simply execute the relevant make command
-    `make run`
-    `make tests`
+To run the application in a docker container simple use the `make run` command

+If you want to run the service locally
+* Install `poetry`
+* Install dependencies in your environment `poetry install`
+* Run with `make run-local`